MahmoudGooda/aws-bootcamp-cruddur-2023/journal/week1.md

 * Container health status turned into ***unhealthy*** after stopping it.

 ![image](https://user-images.githubusercontent.com/105418424/220940695-8090d974-db3f-4303-9605-e8788a1a7f6b.png)

+### Research best practices of Dockerfiles and attempt to implement it in your Dockerfile
+* Created `.dockerignore` file containing items to be excluded while building images. (mistakenly created in wrong folder > moved to root folder)
+* Used *Multi-stage* which helped reducing the image size leveraging build cache.
+[Commit Link](https://github.com/MahmoudGooda/aws-bootcamp-cruddur-2023/commit/4f09975b475a7559dc2dd7e49f46cc211c8bc2a0).
+* Will keep using multi-line arguments and will make sure to sort it alphanumerically to leverage caching and get it easily readable!
+[Commit Link](https://github.com/MahmoudGooda/aws-bootcamp-cruddur-2023/commit/6d9229918bcbc422cb313133f9894ef7646eb4a9).

 ### Docker on localmachine and same containers are running outside of Gitpod.
 * Using local VSCode & WSL installed, cloned the repo, built images, and ran containers.